Francesco Bagnaia: 2022

-After that race he turned his season around strongly.
-He went on to win the next 4 races in Assen, Silverstone, Red Bull Ring and Misano.
-He made history as the first Ducati rider and only the 4th rider in the MotoGP era to do so.
-The others being multi worldchampions Valentino Rossi, Marc Marquez and Jorge Lorenzo.
-He had gained 61 points on Fabio Quartararo in 4 races collecting a maximum of 100 points.
+After that race, Bagnaia turned his season around strongly.
+He went on to win the next four races in Assen, Silverstone, Red Bull Ring and Misano.
+He made history as the first Ducati rider and only the fourth rider in the MotoGP era to do so.
+The others being multi world champions Valentino Rossi, Marc Marquez and Jorge Lorenzo.
+He had gained 61 points on Fabio Quartararo in four races collecting a maximum of 100 points.

-At Aragón Bagnaia aimed for a fifth win in a row but had to settle for second to Enea Bastianini with a margin of just 0.042 seconds, being overtaken on the final lap.
-In a race where Fabio Quartararo crashed-out after riding into the back of Marc Márquez on the opening lap, Bagnaia once more managed to decrease the gap by 20 points, heading to Motegi with a 10-point deficit.
+At Aragón, Bagnaia aimed for a fifth win in a row but had to settle for second to Enea Bastianini with a margin of just 0.042 seconds, being overtaken on the final lap.
+In a race where Fabio Quartararo crashed-out after riding into the back of Marc Márquez on the opening lap, Bagnaia once more managed to decrease the gap by 20 points, heading to Motegi with a ten-point deficit.

-At the Japanese Grand Prix, while running in 9th position just behind Quartararo, Bagnaia crashed out of the race on the final lap, allowing Quartararo, who finished the race in 8th place, to increase his lead in the championship over Bagnaia to 18 points with 4 races to go in the season.
+At the Japanese Grand Prix, while running in ninth position just behind Quartararo, Bagnaia crashed out of the race on the final lap, allowing Quartararo, who finished the race in eighth place, to increase his lead in the championship over Bagnaia to 18 points with 4 races to go in the season.

 In the Thailand Grand Prix at Buriram and the Australian Grand Prix at Phillip Island, Bagnaia finished in third place while Quartararo failed to score on both occasions, leaving Bagnaia 14 points ahead of him with two races to go.
 At the Malaysian Grand Prix, Bagnaia could win the championship if he outscored Quartararo by 11 points.
 He picked up the seventh victory of his season after a poor qualifying session but Quartararo finishing third meant that the title would go down to the final round.
 At the Valencian Grand Prix, Bagnaia would then go on to win his maiden premier class championship and made history as he completed the largest points overhaul (−91) for a Championship winner in premier class history.

 2023

 Bagnaia continued with Ducati for 2023 and 2024 alongside a new teammate, Enea Bastianini who replaces Jack Miller.

 For most of the season, Bagnaia was locked in a championship battle with Jorge Martín.
 Both riders exchanged sprint and race wins, though Bagnaia always held the lead of the championship except after the sprint race in Indonesia.
 Bagnaia won the championship after Martín's crash at the final race of the season in Valencia, finishing 39 points ahead.
-Thus, Bagnaia became a 2-time premier class MotoGP World Champion, the first Ducati rider to successfully defend a riders' championship, and the only rider in the Motogp era to win back to back titles after Valentino Rossi and Marc Marquez.
+Thus, Bagnaia became a two-time premier class MotoGP World Champion, the first Ducati rider to successfully defend a riders' championship, and the only rider in the Motogp era to win back to back titles after Valentino Rossi and Marc Marquez.